P.J. Washington Player Props: Hornets vs. Mavericks

 P.J.
 Washington Insights vs. the Mavericks

-- He's put up 5.8 threes per game, or 16.6% of his team's shots from beyond the arc this season.

-- The Hornets rank 10th in possessions per game with 101.4.
-His opponents, the Mavericks, have one of the slowest tempos with 99.7 possessions per contest.
+- Washington's Hornets average 101.4 possessions per game, which ranks 10th among NBA teams, while the Mavericks are one of the league's slowest with 99.6 possessions per contest.

-- On defense, the Mavericks have allowed 113.4 points per game, which is 15th-best in the league.
+- The Mavericks are the 15th-best defensive team in the NBA, giving up 113.5 points per game.

-- The Mavericks are the 18th-ranked squad in the league, conceding 44.1 rebounds per contest.
+- The Mavericks are the 18th-ranked squad in the NBA, conceding 44 rebounds per game.

-- Conceding 24.6 assists per contest, the Mavericks are the ninth-ranked team in the league.
+- The Mavericks give up 24.7 assists per game, ninth-ranked in the NBA.

-- Looking at 3-pointers, the Mavericks are ranked No. 1 in the NBA, allowing 11 makes per game.
+- In terms of 3-pointers, the Mavericks have allowed 11 makes per contest, best in the NBA.

 P.J.
 Washington vs. the Mavericks